 We collect the following categories of data from you*

-Core Data: First Name, Last Name, Nationality, Country of Residence, Date of Birth, Passport/ID Number
+Core Data: First Name, Last Name, Nationality, Residence address, Date of Birth, Passport/ID Number, Age, Sex

 Information about Studies/Occupation: University, Employer, Institute, Degree Level, Year of Study, English Language Skills, Specialization, Former Employers (CV), Previous Studies/Universities/Programs (CV)